shoolpani-dubey/SimpleBalanceProject/README.md

         }
 3. Backend: Developed in Nestjs
    1. api(/balance?date=<>) implemented.
-      1. This api will talk to a mock api ( thirdpartyapi ) to get amoount transferred and date.
+      1. This api will talk to a mock api ( thirdpartyapi ) to get amoount transferred and date.( Used jsonserver.io to simulate the same.)
       2. Calculates the monthly and cumulative amount and returns the same.

 4. Thirdpartyapi:
-   1. This will be developed as a mock meaning, a simple function that retuns the fixed result as json .
+   1. This will be developed as a mock meaning, a simple function that retuns the fixed result as json .( Used jsonserver.io for the same.)

 5. Tests:
+   1. Server Unit and intigration Tests
       1. The api is tested using Jest and multiple test cases are written
       2. The thirdpartyapi is mocked and tested.
-   3. All the test files have extention ".spec.ts"
+      3. All the test files have extention ".spec.ts".
       4. To run the tests:
          1. cd server
+         2. npm run test
+   2. Client Unit Tests
+      1. All tests have extension ".test.tsx" or ".test.ts"
+      2. To run the test:
+         1. cd client
          2. npm run test

 # How to compile and build the application: